Historic Preservation - Technical Procedures

 5. Do not allow materials to be stored in contact with

-2.01 MANUFACTURERS (one of the following, or approved equal)
+2.01 MANUFACTURERS (The following, or approved equal)

 A. Craftsman Lumber Co.